Mt. Kumgang North Korea – Part 6

 Lagoon Samil translates to ‘Lagoon Three’ which is in reference to ‘Three Day Stay.’

-Our hotel and dinner was in Kumgang North Korea, a town that was built-up by Hyundai and the South Koreans in 2002 when the relationship between North and South Korea was better.
+Our hotel and dinner was in Kumgang, North Korea, a town that was built-up by Hyundai and the South Koreans in 2002 when the relationship between North and South Korea was better.
 For five years, South Koreans were allowed to visit North Korea to see Mt.
-Kumgang and have the opportunity to see old and separated family.
-In 2007, relations between the two nations soured again, South Korea was kicked out, and Kumgang was essentially abandoned.
+Kumgang and have the opportunity to see separated family members.
+In 2007, relations between the two nations soured again, South Korea was kicked out, and the town Kumgang essentially became abandoned.

-As a result, Kumgang is beautiful and freshly dilapidated ghost town only frequented by Chinese tourists and occasional North Koreans on holiday (who stay in the elaborate hotels for approximately $20/night).
-There is a giant concert hall that is empty, a bank that is empty, closed down restaurants, and only two of the five hotels are working.
+As a result, Kumgang is a beautiful and freshly dilapidated ghost town only frequented by Chinese tourists and occasional North Koreans on holiday (who stay in the elaborate hotels for approximately $20/night).
+There is a giant concert hall that is empty, a discarded bank, closed down restaurants, a deserted duty-free store, and only two of the five hotels in the village are still working.
 The Oekumgang Hotel we were staying in had no more than 20 guests in the 10 storey building.

 As we were checked in, I asked for a pre-arranged wake-up call and was told that the phones were not working.
 Apparently the South Koreans set up the phone system in the hotel, and when they were expelled from the country, they removed whatever access was needed to run the hotel telephones.

 For dinner, we went as a group to a restaurant together.
 The Chinese finished their meal early and went back to the hotel with their guide, but Kim was still eating so I stayed with him.
 He told me that I was not allowed to walk the 200 meters back to the hotel alone as a foreigner because of the danger of an outbreak of war.
 It is partly a control excuse, but imagine living your entire life thinking that a war might break out at any given moment…